suren-ispiryan/Amazon-react/README.md

 - Ability to see total earnings for each product.

 Admin
-- Colors CRUD
++ Categories CRUD
-- Sizes CRUD
++ Sizes CRUD
 + Users crud.
 + Products crud.
 + Must see all orders.
-- Category CRUD (categories can have subcategories)
+- sCategory CRUD (categories can have subcategories)
 - Have a seed to import default categories with their subcategories.